RedHatOfficial/turbonomic-companion-operator/scripts/README.md

 # scripts

-## list-triggerless-dcs.py
+## list-dcs-without-config-trigger.py

-Lists DeploymentConfigs which do not have triggers defined.
+Lists DeploymentConfigs which do not have a config trigger defined.
 When Turbonomic updates such workloads, the changes are not automatically rolled out and rightsizing is not effective.
 This script can be used to force-roll such workloads.

 ## remove-override-from-ns.sh